 How to Become a Psychologist in Arizona

 The “Grand Canyon State” is a wonderful place for young individuals to train and practice as psychologists.
-The largest sectors in the state are healthcare, transportation and government, and psychology is a flourishing industry.
-The Arizona Department of Administration expects this industry to grow 20.3% through the year 2020.
-This is fantastic news for future psychologists, because increased demand leads to increased opportunities and salary offerings.
+The largest sectors in the state are healthcare, transportation, and government, and psychology is a flourishing industry.
+The Arizona Commerce Authority expects the clinical and counseling psychology sector to grow 2.4% through the year 2031.
+This is fantastic news for future psychologists because increased demand leads to increased opportunities and salary offerings.

 Education Requirements for Psychologist Licensing in Arizona